DerH4NNES/dependency_visualizer/README.md

 # dependency_visualizer
-A drupal module for visualize all installed modules and their relations
+A drupal module to visualize all installed modules and their relations